se-edu/se-book/revisionControl/what/text.md

   <include src="../../common/definitions.md#def-revision" />
 </box>

-Revision control is also known as _Version Control Software (VCS)_, and a few other names.
+Revision control software are also known as _Version Control Software (VCS)_, and by a few other names.

 </div>